ADVERTISEMENT

 • The YDP-165 is the new top model of Yamaha’s entry-level Arius class.
 Alternatively, Yamaha also offers this piano in a slim version under the name YDP-S55.

-• Despite the low price, the piano comes with a great keyboard and convincing grand piano sound.
+• Despite the low price, the piano comes with a great keyboard and a convincing grand piano sound.

 Pros and Cons